abklabs/svmkit/README.md

 # Zuma

 Project Zuma is an innovative, Debian-based OS distribution designed specifically for running Solana validator and RPC clients, including Anza and Firedancer.
-Tailored for flexibility, robustness, and ease of use, Zuma is optimized for deployment across various environments, including bare metal servers, virtual machines, and containerized platforms.
+Tailored for flexibility, robustness, and ease of use, Zuma targets various environments, including bare metal servers, virtual machines, and containerized platforms.

 ## Features